Skip to main content

 Employers can also participate.
 Starting in 2026, companies may contribute up to $2,500 annually to employees’ Trump Accounts or those of their dependents.
 These contributions are tax-free for recipients and deductible for the employer.
 Employer contributions will count toward the $5,000 annual contribution limit.
 Some local governments and nonprofit organizations may even offer qualified general contributions, though details are still emerging.

 Before age 18, Trump Accounts can invest only in stock mutual funds or exchange-traded funds mirroring the S&P 500 or another American stock index.
 These limitations are designed to keep the investment options simple, stable and low-cost.
+The IRS has clarified that investments must track the S&P 500 or a similar index of primarily U.S. equities.

 Changes After Age 18